Social Security Disability benefits for pulmonary fibrosis

 What is Pulmonary Fibrosis?

+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
 Pulmonary fibrosis is a condition that causes thick scar tissue to grow inside the lungs.
 This breathing condition can slow oxygen flow into your blood, which can prevent your body from functioning properly.
 People who suffer from pulmonary fibrosis often experience shortness of breath, dry cough, fatigue, weight loss, and aching muscles.
-In most cases, doctors are unable to determine the underlining cause of the disease and diagnose patients with idiopathic pulmonary fibrosis (IPF).
+In most cases, doctors are unable to determine the root cause of the disease and diagnose patients with idiopathic pulmonary fibrosis (IPF).

 The Social Security Administration (SSA) recognizes idiopathic pulmonary fibrosis as an approved condition on the Compassionate Allowance List (CAL).
 The CAL consists of conditions so severe they automatically meet the SSA’s definition of disability.
-If you have a CAL list condition, you may qualify for faster approval in as little as 2-4 weeks.
+If you have a CAL list condition, the SSA may award you benefits in as little as 2-4 weeks.

 Does Pulmonary Fibrosis Qualify for Disability Benefits?

-Even though idiopathic pulmonary fibrosis is on the SSA’s list of approved conditions, you won’t get automatic approval.
-First, you must provide the SSA with strong medical evidence that supports your disability claim.
-When you apply for Social Security disability benefits, be sure to include the following medical evidence along with your claim paperwork:
+Even though idiopathic pulmonary fibrosis is on the SSA’s list of approved conditions, there’s no guarantee you’ll receive benefits.
+First, you must provide the SSA with strong medical evidence that supports your claim.
+When you apply for Social Security disability benefits, be sure to include the following along with your claim paperwork:

-• Treatment notes from your physician showing your symptoms don’t improve, even with regular treatments
+• Notes from your doctor showing your symptoms don’t improve, even with regular treatments.

-• Current prescription medications, frequency, and dosage (along with any side effects you experience)
+• Current prescription medications, frequency, and dosage (along with any side effects you might experience).

-• Doctor’s visit dates, payment receipts and descriptions of surgeries, outpatient procedures or tests done in the last year
+• Doctor’s visit dates, payment receipts and descriptions of surgeries, outpatient procedures, or tests done during the last year.

-• Relevant scans and lab results, such as bloodwork, x-rays, MRIs, CT scans, etc. related to your diagnosis
+• Relevant scans and lab results, such as bloodwork, x-rays, MRIs, CT scans, etc. related to your pulmonary fibrosis.

-Getting Social Security disability benefits for COPD can be difficult.
+Getting SSDI or SSI benefits for pulmonary fibrosis can be difficult.
 That’s why we recommend talking to a Social Security attorney for free before you apply.
-Having an attorney file your application nearly triples your chances for benefit approval on your very first try.
-Those who qualify for legal assistance through this website usually receive $12,000 in lump-sum backpay as well as monthly benefits.
-People who apply without legal assistance typically wait at least 24 months for the first payment, if approved.
+Having an attorney file your application nearly triples your chances for success within months, not years.
+Those who qualify for help through this website usually receive $13,800+ in back pay as well as monthly benefits.
+People who apply without expert help wait at least 24 months for benefits, if they get them at all.

 Get Your Free Benefits Evaluation